Active Sampling for the Quickest Detection of Markov Networks: Special Cases and Illustrative Examples

-This setting is depicted in Fig.~\ref{fig:TwoLocal}.
-If for set $A$ we have $|A|=o(n)$, then the Chernoff rule starts the sampling process from set $B$ almost surely and it remains in set $B$ until it exhausts all the nodes of $B$, while the proposed rule always identifies the most informative nodes to take the measurements.
-The following theorem characterizes the performance gap between the Chernoff and the proposed rule in this setting.

-\begin{theorem} Consider a network of size $n$ partitioned into sets $A$ and $B$ that satisfy~\eqref{eq:I0:A} and~\eqref{eq:I0:B}, respectively.
+\begin{theorem} Consider a network of size $n$ partitioned into sets $A$ and $B$ specified in Fig.~\ref{fig:TwoLocal}.
 In the asymptote of large $n$, if the dependency graph of the nodes in both $A$ and $B$ are connected and $|A|=o(n)$, then